National Institutes of Health campus

-The National Institutes of Health (NIH) campus is located in Bethesda, Maryland.
-Most of the institutes house their Divisions of Intramural Research on this campus spread out among various buildings.
+The National Institutes of Health campus is located in Bethesda, Maryland.
+Most National Institutes of Health (NIH) agencies house their Divisions of Intramural Research on this campus spread out among various buildings.

 Location

 The campus is located between Old Georgetown Road to the west, Wisconsin Avenue to the east, West Cedar Lane to the North, and downtown Bethesda to the south.
 The Walter Reed National Military Medical Center is located directly across Wisconsin Ave. from the campus, and the Washington, D.C. border is less than three miles to the south.
 The Medical Center Washington Metro stop is located just beyond the campus fence along Wisconsin Ave.

 History

 The Bethesda campus has been occupied since 1938 when the original National Institute of Health began to expand outside of Washington, D.C.
 The Clinical Center, Building 10, opened in 1953 with 540 beds, thus allowing for clinical research.
 Launched in the wake of Nazi medical experiments done during World War II, research protocols here fell under ethical review by a review board.